asharimh97/100-days-of-code/log.md

 Some operation quite simpler in Ruby than in Javascript, like if we want to reverse a string we could just use `.reverse` to string, in Javascript we should split it to array, reverse, then join it since reverse only works for array.
 Logical ternary operation also quite different in Ruby, we use `?` at the end of class instance.

 Ah there's also string literal which support interpolation (insert code inside the string) just like template literals in Javascript, but it uses double quotation mark `""` and `#{}`.

+### Day 15: July 13 2020, Monday

+**Today's Progress**: Learn data types, variables, input output and conditional logic in Ruby

+**Thoughts**

+Although I am quite sleepy while do it, I learn about basic data types until conditional logic.
+The thing is most of them just look alike any other programming language I've ever learned.
+But it's quite surprising Ruby is more humane.